You may have noticed how often coconut oil appears in our recipes.That’s because of my deep. Abiding. Love. For. It.

 Coconut oil is a saturated fat that has, unfortunately, been falsely accused.

-For years we’ve been told saturated fat, along with cholesterol, cause of a host of health problems; the top three being coronary heart disease, cancer, and weight gain.
-This theory spread so quickly people started condemning saturated fats without much thought, and we became a society of low-fat diets and egg white powder devotees.
+For years we’ve been told saturated fat, along with cholesterol, cause a host of health problems; the top three being coronary heart disease, cancer, and weight gain.
+This theory spread so quickly that people started condemning saturated fats without much thought, and we have become a society of low-fat diets and egg white powder devotees.

 But, as your mother probably told you – don’t believe everything you hear.

 It’s true that some fats are bad for us – those are the trans fats, the polyunsaturated and hydrogenated fats.
 But saturated fats (fats from tropical oils like coconut oil, olive oil, and animal fats) are actually the healthiest fats you can and should eat.
 Coconut oil is a whooping, beautiful 92% saturated!

 Saturated fats are absolutely essential for brain development and growth in newborns and children.
 They contain lauric acid, the same fatty acid found in breast milk, which has potent antimicrobial, antiviral, and antifungal properties.

 - Provide calcium, iron, magnesium, phosphorus, potassium, iodine, and many trace minerals

 - Enhance the immune system

 - Protect against viruses, yeasts, parasites, and other pathogens in the gut